Jul 14, 2023

 Even parked cars need insurance

 Most assume that parking a vehicle on their driveway is safe.
 And it is for the most part.
 But you can never be too careful.
 All it takes is one incident and an uninsured vehicle could cost you thousands to repair.
-Get a quote for Ontario car insurance to protect your vehicle and have peace of mind.
+If your car is parked or if you are driving regularly it's important to have proper car insurance in Ontario.
+Speak with a ThinkInsure advisor today about coverage and ways to save on your policy.